 The side effects of methamphetamine abuse can be drastic: weight loss, psychosis, cerebral hemorrhage, long-term brain damage and death are just some of the side effects associated with methamphetamine abuse.

 Ecstasy – Ecstasy is a very popular drug amongst the younger population and is one the of the drugs highly produced in Canada.

 Ecstasy is a drug that can be easily abused and can lead to liver, kidney or cardiovascular system failure and can even kill.

 Heroin and other opiates – While other drugs such as heroin and other opiates are present in Canadian society, their usage has stayed steady.

-Heroin and opiates are highly addictive and dangerous drugs that many Canadians struggle with, and is one of the main “problem drugs” countries all over the world have been trying to deal with, in terms of treatment.
+Heroin and opiates are highly addictive and dangerous drugs that many Canadians struggle with, and is one of the main “problem prescription drugs” countries all over the world have been trying to deal with, in terms of treatment.

 Does Canada Have A Drug Problem?

 With Canada having lead the world in the production of methamphetamine and ecstasy and synthetic drugs, its citizens and government will have to deal with the side effects of the growing illegal drug industry.